Lilhak4/Kampgrounds/README.md

 - Comment on a specific campground
 - Edit a campground

+Also...
+**Authentication**
+-Creating campground
+-Writing comment
+**Authorization**
+-Editing campground or comment
+-Deleting campground or comment

 *This is so I can hammer this project out and move on to the next thing.*